Lift and drag in three-dimensional steady viscous and compressible flow: Testable unified force formula

 \section{Testable unified force formula}

 In this section, we shall analyze the longitudinal far-field flow structures, estimate the distances of the linear far field from the body and clarify the far-field behavior of multiple circulations.
-After that, we further confirm that \er{F4} and \er{Q4} are the far-field asymptotic approximation of \er{f-uni}, expressed solely in terms of observable vorticity field.
-Following LZW, we call this the testable unified force formula.
+After that, we further confirm that \er{F4} is the far-field asymptotic approximation of \er{f-uni}, which is expressed solely in terms of observable vorticity field.